Mount Pleasant High School (Delaware)

 Mount Pleasant High School (MPHS) is a public secondary school located in unincorporated New Castle County, Delaware, United States.
 MPHS was the first public high school in Delaware to offer the International Baccalaureate program.

+As of the 2022–2023 school year, the school had an enrollment of 1,107 students and 77.10 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.36.

+Communities in the school's attendance boundary include: Arden, Ardencroft, almost all of Ardentown, Bellefonte, most of Edgemoor census-designated place, parts of Claymont CDP, and parts of the City of Wilmington.

 History

-After Delaware passed the Free School Act in 1829, the state began pulling together their first public school system; the very first school in Mount Pleasant, located in School District #2, was built soon after.
+After Delaware passed the Free School Act in 1829, the state began pulling together their first public school system; the first school in Mount Pleasant, located in School District #2, was built soon after.
 The original schoolhouse still stands today and is located on an acre of land now part of Bellevue State Park.
 The community continued to grow and required a larger school, so in 1865, a new building was built near Mount Pleasant Methodist Church.
 This new school taught grades one through eight and gradually added nine through twelve as the students aged.

 In 1932, they required even more space; what is now Mount Pleasant Elementary School was built to accommodate the still-growing population and named the Mount Pleasant School.
 However, only grades one through nine were offered.
 By 1947, enough families had moved into the area that a separate four-year high school had become a necessity, so Mount Pleasant School transitioned into Mount Pleasant Senior High School and the lower grades were split between Silverside and Edgemoore Elementary Schools.
 Construction of a new high school building began in 1953 and, in September 1958, MPHS moved to its current location on Washington.

 The school celebrated its 175th anniversary in a series of events during homecoming weekend, October 14 and 15, 2005, including the inaugural Mount Pleasant Hall of Fame.